-GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+GOVERNORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Governors present their annual report together with the financial statements and auditor's report of the charitable company for the 1 September 2019 to 31 August 2020.
-The annual report serves the purposes of both a Governors' report and a directors' report under company law.
+The Governors present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2021.
+The annual report serves the purpose of both trustees' report and a directors' report under company law.

 The trust operates a special needs academy for pupils aged 3 -19.
 Places are offered to pupils within the Reading Borough Council local authority as well as to those pupils from surrounding Local Authorities.
-In the academic year the school was funded for 150 places, this has increased to 175 places as of 1st September 2020.
+In the academic year the school was funded for 175 places.